-The WCB communicates with you and your employer advising you whether your claim is accepted or denied.
+The WCB communicates with you and your employer letting you know whether your claim is accepted or denied.

 You send receipts to the WCB for medical items, prescriptions and travel expenses you have because of your injury.

 The WCB receives the receipts and issues a payment to you as soon as possible.